Puerto Rico Highway 200

 Puerto Rico Highway 200 (PR-200) is a road located in Vieques, Puerto Rico.
-This highway extends from Mosquito to Puerto Diablo, passing through Isabel II (downtown Vieques).
+With a length of 13.9 km, this highway extends from Mosquito to Puerto Diablo, passing through Isabel II (downtown Vieques).

 Route description

 This highway stretches east and west from Isabel II.
 The PR-200 East extends from the urban area to the municipal landfill in the Santa María sector, and the PR-200 West extends from Isabel II towards the southwest by the urban area, where Calle Carlos Le Brum is assigned to its intersection with Calle Muñoz Rivera.
-Then it changes its name to Calle San Francisco to the south until the PR-997, where it runs west through Florida, passing the PR-201 (km 2.5) and reaching the Martineau sector, following to the Gringo Beach.
-From this point it continues west, arrives at the Antonio Rivera Rodríguez Airport in Mosquito, passes PR-995 (km 6.6) until it reaches the old estrada of the military reservation (second gate) assigned to the municipality.
+Then it changes its name to Calle San Francisco to the south until the PR-997 junction, where it runs west through Florida, passing the PR-201 intersection (km 2.5) and reaching the Martineau sector, following to the Gringo Beach.
+From this point it continues west, arrives at the Antonio Rivera Rodríguez Airport in Mosquito, passes PR-995 junction (km 6.6) until it reaches the old estrada of the military reservation (second gate) assigned to the municipality.
 At several points on this road there are narrow bridges that only provide space for a single vehicle.

+History

+Puerto Rico Highway 200 is part of original segments of old Roads No. 38 and No. 70 that existed until the 1953 Puerto Rico highway renumbering, a process implemented by the Puerto Rico Department of Transportation and Public Works (Departamento de Transportación y Obras Públicas) that increased the insular highway network to connect existing routes with different locations around Puerto Rico.
+Road No. 38 was the highway that led from Llave to Puerto Diablo through Mosquito, Florida and Isabel II, while Road No. 70 was a route from Mosquito to Punta Arenas.